-If you have risk factors for type 2 diabetes or have been diagnosed with one of the conditions that often lead to diabetes, it’s essential that you begin taking steps to prevent development of the disease.
+If you have risk factors for type 2 diabetes or have been diagnosed with one of the conditions that often lead to diabetes, it’s essential that you begin taking steps toward type 2 diabetes prevention.

 In most cases, a few adjustments in how you go about daily life can lower your risk of developing type 2 diabetes.
 They include:

 One of the most important things you can do to prevent Type2 diabetes and many of its related complications is to maintain a healthy weight.
 This is best accomplished by following a nutritious diet and getting regular exercise.

 But how do you know what your ideal weight should be?

 One recommended guideline is waist circumference.
 To determine yours, measure your bare waist at its narrowest point.
 For men, this will be right at the navel, and for women, about an inch below the navel.
 Men should aim for a waist circumference of less than 37 inches and women less than 34.5 inches.
 Anything over that puts you in the danger zone.